Verifying Learning-Based Robotic Navigation Systems: Experimental Evaluation

 By first filtering the models based on their safe behavior, and then by their bravery scores, we are able to find the few models that are both safe (do not collide), and not overly conservative.
 These models tend to take efficient paths, and may come close to an obstacle, but without colliding with it.
-We also point out that over-conservativeness may significantly reduce the success rate in specific scenarios, such as cases in which the obstacle is close to the goal.
-Specifically, of the only two models that survived the first filtering stage, one is considerably more conservative than the other --- requiring the obstacle to be twice as distant as the other, braver, model requires it to be, before moving forward.\footnote{The braver model may move forward when the distance is slightly over $0.42$ meters, while the over-conservative model never moves forward in cases where a similar obstacle is closer than $0.88$ meters.}
+We also point out that over-conservativeness may significantly reduce the success rate in specific scenarios, such as cases in which the obstacle is close to the target.
+Specifically, of the only two models that survived the first filtering stage, one is considerably more conservative than the other --- requiring the obstacle to be twice as distant as the other, braver, model requires it to be, before moving forward.

 \mysubsection{Algorithm Stability Analysis.} As part of our experiments, we used our method to assess the three training algorithms --- DDQN, PPO, and Reinforce.
-Recall that we used each algorithm to train $52$ families of $5$ models each, in which the models are all generated from the same random seed, but with a different number of training iterations.
+Recall that we used each algorithm to train $52$ families of $5$ models each, in which the models from the same family are generated from the same random seed, but with a different number of training iterations.
 While all models obtained a high success rate, we wanted to check how often it occurred that a model successfully learned to satisfy a desirable property after some training iterations, only to forget it after additional iterations.
 Specifically, we focused on the $12$-step full-cycle properties (\leftCycle{} and \rightCycle{}), and for each family of $5$ models checked whether some models satisfied the property while others did not.

-We define a family of models to be \textit{unstable} in the case where a property holds (i.e., the negated property is \unsat) for one model in the family, but ceases to hold (i.e., the negated property is \sat) for another model from the same family with a higher number of training cycles.
+We define a family of models to be \textit{unstable} in the case where a property holds in the family, but ceases to hold for another model from the same family with a higher number of training iterations.
 Intuitively, this means that the model ``forgot'' a desirable property as training progressed.
-The \emph{instability value} of each algorithm type is defined to be the number of 5-member families that are unstable.
+The \emph{instability value} of each algorithm type is defined to be the number of unstable 5-member families.